 Other famous jokes in taxonomy

 - Fotheringham, Augustus C. 1928.
 Eoörnis pterovelox gobiensis.
-2007 facsimile is available from Euston Grove Press.
+A complete facsimile edition (2007) is available from Euston Grove Press.

 Papers by Robert Sokal (1983-1984) in Systematic Zoology.
 4 parts.